blue beetle

 So.
 What'd you guys think of the trip down memory lane?

-Movie Supergirl is easily distracted by shiny things.
+perletwo: Movie Supergirl is easily distracted by shiny things. (supergirl shiny)

 So, I happened across a cbr of the Supergirl Movie Special comic the other week, and in honor of the news that Helen Slater's going to be involved in the writing of Supergirl #50, I thought I'd post some of it.
 16 pages of a 48-page story, plus 3 pinups.
 Adaptation written by Joey Cavalieri from Gary Odell's film script, art and colors by Gray Morrow.